MarlenePol/papers/journal.md

 # Authors
 Marlene Polleres
+John Smith

 # Title
-Biomass burning aerosol over West Africa
+Growht of Biomass burning aerosol over West Africa

 # Introduction
 This is the section where you reference other people's work and explain why your research is necessary.